radius-project/docs/docs/content/guides/author-apps/custom/howto-extenders/index.md

 weight: 300
 ---

-This guide will walk you though how to use extenders in an application to model any resource.
+This guide will walk you through how to use extenders in an application to model any resource.

 ## Prerequisites